 The researchers and clinical care teams must assure that patients' anonymity will be maintained and that their identities are protected from unauthorised parties.
-Patients will be assigned a Trial number and this will be used on CRFs; patients will not be identified by their name in order maintain confidentiality.
+Patients will be assigned a Participant ID number and this will be used on CRFs; patients will not be identified by their name in order to maintain confidentiality.

 All records will be kept in locked locations.
-All consent forms will be secured safely in a separate compartment of a locked cabinet Clinical information will only be looked at by responsible individuals from the study team, the Sponsor, the NHS Trust, or from regulatory authorities; where it is relevant to the patient taking part in this research as he/she would have agreed to at the time of consent.
+All consent and consultee declaration forms will be secured safely in a separate compartment of a locked cabinet.
+Clinical information will only be looked at by responsible individuals from the study team, the Sponsor, the NHS Trust, or from regulatory authorities; where it is relevant to the patient taking part in this research as he/she would have agreed to at the time of consent or consultee declaration.